 Biological life evolved from the sea.
 The consistency of our blood bears a remarkable similarity to salt water.
-In the words of Robb Wolf, we are salty folk.
+We are salty folk.
 Salt is essential to life.

 Conventional wisdom would have us restrict salt.
 But with the exception of rare cases, more harm is done by not getting enough salt than by getting too much.